NHL pioneer O'Ree says having Bruins retire jersey an honor

 “It was something that I’ve never dreamed of,” O’Ree said in a phone interview Monday.
 “I was very fortunate to be called up to the Bruins in 1958 and played with them ’60 and ’61.
 And then all of a sudden, to find out that my jersey is going to be retired and to hang in the rafters there with the local icons and legends that are up there at the present time — it’s just simply amazing.”

-O’Ree became the NHL’s first Black player on Jan.
+O’Ree had his pioneering moment on Jan.
 18, 1958, when he suited up against the Montreal Canadiens.
 He’ll be the 12th player in Bruins history to have his number raised to the rafters.

 He had planned to be in attendance for Boston’s game against Carolina on Tuesday, but persisting concerns about the pandemic changed those plans.
 He will now participate virtually from his home in San Diego.